 British Airways operates Terminal 7 as part of a lease with the airport until 2022 with an optional three years and has plans to spend $65m to upgrade the terminal.

-San Francisco International Airport (SFO) is 13 miles south of downtown San Francisco in California, covering 21.07km².
-The airport handled more than 55 million passengers in 2017, making it the 24th busiest in the world.
+San Francisco International Airport (SFO) is 13 miles south of downtown San Francisco in California, covering 21.07km² (8.1 square miles).
+The airport handled more than 50 million passengers in 2023, making it the 14th busiest airport in the US and the 30th busiest in the world.

 There are four terminals at the airport, including the International Terminal.
-It was opened in 2000, when it was named the biggest international airport terminal in North America, spanning 1.8 million square feet.
+It was opened in 2000, when it was named the biggest international airport terminal in North America, spanning 167,226m2 (41.3 acres).
 It was the first in the world to have gates able to accommodate the Airbus A380 double-decker aircraft.

 Opened in 1954, Terminal 2 is the airport’s oldest and has been renovated a number of times to enhance facilities.
 Terminal 3 comprises boarding areas E and F with 39 gates in total and is used by United Airlines to operate domestic flights.

-O’Hare International Airport (ORD) spans 30.86km² in the north-west metropolitan area of Chicago.
-It is the busiest airport on this list and sixth busiest in the world, handling 79 million passengers and experiencing 867,049 aircraft movements in 2017.
+O’Hare International Airport (ORD) spans 30.86km² (11.9 square miles) in the northwest metropolitan area of Chicago.
+It is the 9th busiest airport in the world, handling over 73 million passengers and experiencing 720,582 aircraft movements in 2023.

-There are seven runways at the airport and a further eight under construction, which are expected to be completed in 2020.
 ORD has four terminals and nine concourses.
-Terminals 1, 2 and 3 are mainly used for flights across the US and to destinations with border clearance, whereas Terminal 5 is used for all international arrivals, as it is the only facility on site with customs screening available.
+Terminals 1, 2, and 3 are mainly used for flights across the US and to destinations with border clearance, whereas Terminal 5 is used for all international arrivals, as it is the only facility on site with customs screening available.

 The $8.5bn O’Hare 21 project is intended to boost capacity at the airport by up to 60% with the addition of two new satellite concourses.
 Plans were approved by the City of Chicago, the City Council, and a number of airlines in 2018.

-Located four miles west of the city, Salt Lake City International Airport (SLC) covers 31.16km², featuring three terminals, four runways and three helipads.
-The International Terminal offers US customs facilities for scheduled and chartered flights.
-Terminal 2 is reserved for Delta Air Lines, KLM and SkyWest Airlines, while Terminal 1 is used by all other airlines.
+Located four miles west of the city, Salt Lake City International Airport (SLC) covers 31.16km² (12 square miles), featuring four runways and three helipads.
+The Airport is a hub for Delta Air Lines, Alpine Air Express, and Corporate Air.

-SLC handled 24 million passengers in 2017, making it one of the least busy airports on this list.
-When first built in 1960, it was designed to handle half the current volume of traffic.
-As a result of the growth, the airport has been undergoing expansion works since 2014, with parts of the new SLC scheduled to open from 2020 to 2024.
+SLC handled over 26 million passengers in 2023, making it one of the least busy airports on this list.
+When first built in 1960, it was designed to handle less than half the current volume of traffic.
+As a result of the growth, the airport has been undergoing expansion since 2014.

-More than 0.5km² of the airport’s land is leased to the US Government for military operations as the Roland R Wright Air National Guard Base.
+More than 500,00m² (123.6 acres) of the airport’s land is leased to the US Government for military operations as the Roland R Wright Air National Guard Base.

-Houston’s main airport, George Bush Intercontinental Airport (IAH) is located across 40.46km², 37km north of the city.
-It is owned by the City of Houston and serves as the second largest hub for United Airlines in the country after Chicago’s O’Hare International Airport.
-IAH served more than 40 million passengers in 2017, with 450,383 aircraft movements.
+Houston’s main airport, George Bush Intercontinental Airport (IAH) is located across 40.46km² (15.6 square miles) of land 37km north of the city.
+It is owned by the City of Houston and serves as the second largest hub for United Airlines in the country, after Chicago’s O’Hare International Airport.
+IAH served more than 46 million passengers in 2023, with 399,805 aircraft movements.

 There are five terminals at the airport named A-E, which are accessible through three main entrances.
 There is an on-site Marriott Hotel located between Terminals B and C. Terminal A mainly serves domestic and Canadian flights that are not operated by United Airlines and is split into two North and South concourses with ten gates each.